-- On March 15, 2018, the purchase and sale of shares between Brookfield Asset Management (BAM) and China Southern Power Grid International (CSGI) took place, therefore, CSGI became shareholder of the 27.8% that BAM indirectly owned in Transelec SA.
-The other 3 indirect shareholders remain unchanged (Canada Pension Plan (CPP), British Columbia Investment Management Corporation (bcIMC) and Public Sector Pension Investment (PSP)). - On April 27, 2018, the Ordinary Shareholders Meeting was held, it was approved, among others: - Approve the Financial Statements - Approve Deloitte as the External Auditors for 2018 exercise. - During 2018, international risk rating agencies, Moody's, Fitch Ratings and Standard & Poors affirmed Transelec's ratings in Baa1, BBB and BBB.
-The same was done by the local risk rating agencies Humphreys and Fitch Ratings, maintaining the classifications in AA-.
-Additionally, Humphreys changed the Transelec outlook from Stable to Positive (the other two local agencies kept it Stable). - On August 3rd, 2018, Transelec paid MCh\$20,000 for the Promissory Note held with Banco BCI at its maturity. - During 2018, Transelec have distributed the following amounts to the shareholders: - MCh\$18,712 as the definitive dividend of 2017 exercise, distributed on May 23rd, 2018. - ${\odot}$ MCh\$19,404 as the first provisory dividend of 2018, distributed on June 19th, 2018. - MCh\$20,483 as the second provisory dividend of 2018, distributed on September 25th, 2018.
+- On March 15, 2018, the purchase and sale of shares between Brookfield Asset Management (BAM) and China Southern Power Grid International (CSGI) took place, therefore, CSGI became shareholder of the 27.79% that BAM indirectly owned in Transelec SA.
+The other 3 indirect shareholders remain unchanged (Canada Pension Plan (CPP), BCI (former bcIMC) and Public Sector Pension Investment (PSP)). - On April 27, 2018, the Ordinary Shareholders Meeting was held, it was approved, among other things: - Approve the Financial Statements as of December 31, 2018. - o Approve Deloitte as the External Auditors for 2018 exercise. - In November 2018, the local risk rating agency Humphreys upgraded the Company's rating from AA- to AA with stable outlook.
+Additionally, during 2018, the local risk rating agencies Feller and Fitch Ratings ratified the AA- classifications.
+The international risk rating agencies Moody's, Fitch Ratings and Standard & Poors, also ratified Transelec's ratings at Baa1, BBB and BBB, respectively. - In August 3, 2018, Transelec paid the Promissory Note of MCh\$20.000 held with Banco BCI at its maturity. - In October 2018, Decree 6T was published in the Official Gazette, which establishes the new rates for the Zonal segment, which will be valid from January 1, 2018 to December 31, 2019.
+The income difference between the previous Decree and the current one, which occurred during the first 3 quarters of 2018, was recognized retroactively as income in the fourth quarter of 2018. - In November took place the first meeting between the Board of Directors and Employees where the functioning and responsibilities of the Board and the different Committees were made known.
+Likewise, some employees were able to present some topics that are being carried out in the Company. - During 2018, Transelec have distributed the following amounts to the shareholders: - MCh\$18,712 as the definitive dividend of 2017 exercise, distributed on May 23, 2018. - MCh\$19,404 as the first provisory dividend of 2018, distributed on June 19, 2018. - MCh\$20,483 as the second provisory dividend of 2018, distributed on September 25, 2018. - The Board of Directors agreed to suspend the third provisory dividend.